Kliment of Tarnovo: Government career

 Drumev also took part in the socio-political life in the Principality - he was a deputy in the Constituent assembly in 1879 and in the First Grand National Assembly that year.
 Drumev was a supporter of Russia and opposed openly the foreign policy of the Regency (1886–1887), the first Stefan Stambolov regime (1887–1894) and Prince Ferdinand's regime, which led to repressive measures against him.

 Although a fairly reluctant political figure, in 1879 Kliment agreed to become Prime Minister on a caretaker basis until elections could be held to fill the vacancy following the collapse of the government of Todor Burmov.
 Kliment government was largely inactive, serving only to continue the policies of Burmov until a successor could be appointed.
 He served a very brief second term in 1886 after the 9 August coup d'état in an attempt to co-ordinate opposition to the enforced abdication of Alexander of Bulgaria, although before long Stefan Stambolov and Petko Karavelov had taken over.
 Indeed, Turnovski's involvement in the plot even led to Stambolov declaring him an outlaw briefly.

 A loyal supporter of the old monarchy, Kliment refused to celebrate the arrival of the new monarch Ferdinand I of Bulgaria, and refused to lead prayers for his arrival in Sofia.
 Stambolov moved against Kliment and expelled him from Sofia, whilst depriving him of much of his power.
 A strong supporter of Russia, he remained a harsh critic of the new King, although ultimately even his own flock turned against him and he was detained by the government.
 He was eventually released and publicly made peace with Ferdinand.

 With Russia trusting Kliment, in summer 1895 he headed the Bulgarian parliamentary delegation in Saint Petersburg which had to reconcile Bulgaria with Russia, which terminated their official relations in November 1886.
 His mission was successful.
-But when he saw that Ferdinand was still not changing his attitude towards Russia, Kliment took pity on his own actions, because they helped Ferdinand to be recognized as a legal Bulgarian ruler.
+But when he saw that Ferdinand was still not changing his attitude towards Russia, Kliment regretted his actions, because they helped Ferdinand to be recognized as the legal Bulgarian monarch.

 Writer

-As a writer, Kliment was father of Bulgarian fiction.
+As a writer, Kliment was the father of Bulgarian fiction.
 He wrote the first original short story in Bulgarian, A Woeful Family (1860).
 Some of his important works include Student and benefactors or what is another's is another's (1864) and the drama Ivanko, the killer of Asen I (1872).